Citation, DOI, disclosures and article data

-Angiomatous meningiomas are a rare histological variant of WHO grade I meningiomas and account for only 2.1% of all meningiomas 1,3.
+Angiomatous meningiomas are rare histological subtype of meningiomas and account for only 2.1% of all meningiomas 1,3.

 The epidemiology and clinical presentation of these tumors do not clearly deviate from that of more common histological variants of meningiomas and is thus not repeated here.